 A UDP association terminates when the TCP connection that the UDP ASSOCIATE request arrived on terminates.
-If the flag negotiation indicated mutual support for it, the client may send INTERFACE-REQUEST commands to learn the external address information for the UDP assocaiation with respect to a particular destination.
+If the flag negotiation indicated mutual support for it, the client SHOULD send INTERFACE DATA subcommands to learn the external address information for the UDP assocaiation with respect to a particular destination.
+The server, in turn, MAY use this information to limit access to the association to those destination addresses for which it has received INTERFACE DATA queries; multiple INTERFACE DATA commands are permitted, and have a cumulative effect.